petebids/petebids.github.io/_posts/2023-08-30-what-makes-a-good-partition-key.markdown

 ## Abstract

 In this article, I'll walk through one of the building blocks of the design & development of a highly performant event stream on Apache Kafka.
-I'll skim over details around event design, data serialisation, security, & schema evolution, so we can deep dive into the process for selecting a partition strategy, a partition or message key, and then verifying that your choice has the expected distribution
+I'll skip details around event design, log compaction, data serialisation, security, & schema evolution, so we can deep dive into the process for selecting a partition strategy, a partition or message key, and then verifying that your choice has the expected distribution

 ## Understanding topic partitions in Kafka